Skip to main content

 Organizations frequently make predictable mistakes when implementing enterprise file sharing.
 Awareness of these pitfalls helps you avoid them.

-Over-restricting access creates shadow IT problems.
-If your secure file sharing platform is too difficult to use, employees will revert to emailing files, using personal Dropbox accounts, or finding other workarounds that are completely outside your visibility and control.
-Balance security with usability.
+Over-restricting access creates shadow IT.
+If your secure platform is too difficult to use, employees will email attachments, use personal cloud accounts, or find workarounds entirely outside your visibility.
+Balance security with usability, and give people a sanctioned easy path for every legitimate need.

 Ignoring existing workflows during migration leads to low adoption.
-If your team has spent years building processes around Google Drive, simply replacing it with an enterprise platform and expecting immediate compliance is unrealistic.
-Map your security requirements to existing workflows and adapt gradually.
+If your team has spent years building processes around Google Drive, replacing it and expecting immediate compliance is unrealistic.
+Map security requirements onto existing workflows and adapt gradually.

-Neglecting training means your investment in enterprise file sharing is wasted.
-Users who don’t understand the platform’s capabilities will use it at the most basic level, which may not be significantly more secure than what they had before.
-Invest in training that explains not just how to use the platform, but why the security features matter.
+Neglecting training wastes the investment.
+Users who do not understand the platform’s capabilities will use it at the most basic level, which may be no more secure than what they had before.
+Train on why the controls exist, not just where the buttons are.

-Failing to monitor after implementation creates a false sense of security.
-Having an enterprise file sharing platform doesn’t mean your data is protected—you need to actively monitor usage patterns, review audit logs, and adjust policies based on what you observe.
-Schedule regular reviews of sharing activity, external access, and permission structures.
+Failing to monitor creates a false sense of security.
+Owning an enterprise platform does not mean your data is protected — you need to review audit logs, watch sharing patterns, and tune policies based on what you observe.

 Moving Beyond Consumer File Sharing

-The transition from consumer to enterprise file sharing isn’t just a technology upgrade—it’s a fundamental shift in how your organization manages and protects its information.
-The right platform gives you the security controls, compliance support, and visibility that consumer tools lack while providing an experience that your team will actually use.
-The key is choosing a solution that fits your specific requirements, implementing it thoughtfully, and supporting it with clear policies and ongoing management.
+The transition from consumer to enterprise file sharing is not just a technology upgrade — it is a shift in how your organization manages and protects its information.
+The right platform gives you the access controls, compliance support, and visibility that consumer tools lack while providing an experience your team will actually use.
+The key is choosing a solution that fits your specific obligations, implementing it in stages, and backing it with clear policies and ongoing review.

-If your business has outgrown consumer file sharing but you’re not sure where to start, contact We Solve Problems for an enterprise file sharing assessment.
-We help Los Angeles businesses evaluate their current file sharing practices, identify security gaps, and implement solutions that protect sensitive data while keeping collaboration seamless.
+If your business has outgrown consumer file sharing but you are not sure where to start, contact We Solve Problems for an enterprise file sharing assessment.
+We help Los Angeles businesses audit current sharing practices, close the exposures that matter most, and implement platforms that protect sensitive data while keeping collaboration seamless.